How long it takes to learn Korean?

 K-dramas and K-pop are the root cause of the Korean wave.
 So, it’s necessary to watch them not only for entertainment purposes but for learning as well.

-Especially when it comes to Korean entertainment, variety shows like Knowing Brothers, Running Man, The Return of Superman, and many more.
+This is especially true of Korean entertainment, such as variety shows like Knowing Brothers, Running Man, The Return of Superman, and many more.

-You can see many idioms and phrases from it and even note it down.
+You can see many idioms and phrases from it and even note them down.

-Viki and Netflix are both there to help you with their Korean subtitle feature.
+Viki and Netflix are there to help you with their Korean subtitle feature.

-To give you an example, GOT7, a K-pop boy band, has a total of seven members, and three of them are foreigners.
+For example, GOT7, a K-pop boy band, has seven members and three foreigners.

-So, they are bound to make mistakes while speaking Korean sometimes.
+So, they are bound to make mistakes when speaking Korean.

-Like NCT, another boy group, which has 23 members, and 13 of them are foreigners.
+Like NCT, another boy group has 23 members, and 13 of them are foreigners.

-In GOT7’s Hard Carry, people got to know the correct word and pronunciation of 귤 (Gyul), meaning Tangerine.
+In GOT7’s Hard Carry, people learned the correct word and pronunciation of 귤 (Gyul), meaning Tangerine.

-Jackson, a Chinese member of the group, kept pronouncing it as 규르 (Gyu-leu), confusing the other native Korean member.
+Jackson, a Chinese group member, kept pronouncing it as 규르 (Gyu-leu), confusing the other native Korean members.

-He later learned it, but it was fun and a learning moment altogether, indeed.
+He later learned it, but it was fun and a learning moment.

 How long to learn Korean fluently